eeecslegolab/template/README.md

 ```
 Git might ask for your account details, and then will upload your project.

+## Installation

+Please read [INSTALLATION.md](INSTALLATION.md) for dependencies, equipment, and instructions on getting this project running.

 ## Built With

 * [Markdown](https://en.wikipedia.org/wiki/Markdown) - Text formatting